ramonbakker/dotfiles/README.md

 plugins=(git laravel nvm ng supervisor yarn composer zsh-autosuggestions vi-mode fzf) export FZF_DEFAULT_COMMAND="fdfind --type f --hidden --follow --exclude .git"
 ```
+12. (Recommended) Use fd-find instead of find for fzf, which gives a better performance: see https://github.com/junegunn/fzf#settings.
+You might need to change fd to fdfind in the configuration.
-12. Copy (or create a symbolic link) configuration file for tmux:
+13. Copy (or create a symbolic link) configuration file for tmux:
 ```zsh
 $ cp tmux/.tmux.conf ~/.tmux.conf
 ```